e-gun/HipparchiaGoServer/README.md

 # HipparchiaGoServer

-## alpha status: does a lot of what you most want acceptably...
+## alpha status: mostly does most of what you most want...

 ### status as of `v0.4.2`: